obeimnet/tech.idehub.eclipse.jbehave/README.md

 - **Default**
   - Passes story file name relative to project location.
   - In addition, if the project has default maven settings, maven resource folders will be ignored.
-  -  jbehave.story.path will be set to "myStories/group1/blah.story"
+  -  story.path will be set to "myStories/group1/blah.story"
 - **Relative to Project Location**
-   - jbehave.story.path will be set to "myStories/group1/blah.story"
+   - story.path will be set to "myStories/group1/blah.story"
 - **Absolute Path**
-   -  jbehave.story.path will be set to "c:/myWorkspace/myProject1/src/test/resources/myStories/group1/blah.story"
+   -  story.path will be set to "c:/myWorkspace/myProject1/src/test/resources/myStories/group1/blah.story"

 **Additional jvm options**
 - Allows you to pass extra jvm parameters, e.g. jvm heap parameters.